louisportay/ft_select/README.md

 #Comprehensive Error Messages
 #Clean code, deallocate everything at the end, do not browse the list up-and-down for no use (O(n) complexity)
 #Light Memory Footprint (except for the Termcap part), little dynamic memory allocation in the program
+#Minimum number of Syscalls (stored the values into the program data structures)

 **Known issues**